-We like to travel, and we took our two cats, Flash & Stalker, with us in our travel trailer.
-The cats had a sweet setup in the trailer with a cat door that went into the trailer's front storage space.
+From the beginning we took our two cats, Flash & Stalker, with us in our travel trailers.
+The cats had a sweet setup in the trailers with a cat door that went into one the trailer's storage spaces.
 From there, they had the option of going outdoors into their own "catio" (a modified large dog crate with cat perches).
 Flash has made her final trip: R.I.P.
 Flash – 1995-2014.
-The travel trailer has been replaced by a new motorhome.
+The travel trailer was replaced by a new motorhome.
 Stalker thoroughly enjoyed the new coach and had a good life as a full timer kitty, but unfortunately it came to an end on July 27: R.I.P.
 Stalker – 2003-2015.

-Mooch, a four month old rescue kitten, moved into our lives while we were on the Oregon coast and is adapting to the life of a traveling kitty.
+Mooch, a four-month old rescue kitten, moved into our lives while we were traveling on the Oregon coast in the fall of 2016.
+He has adapted to the life of a traveling kitty.

 After looking around, we decided on an Ever-Lite by Evergreen RV.
 We were attracted to this trailer because of the company's green manufacturing processes (not sure that's the case now) and the fact that the trailer we purchased was awarded the highest Certified Green Emerald Rating.
 The cats were clearly happier with the extra space, and so were we.

-Now that we have decided to spend more time on the road, we purchased one of the shorter Fleetwood motorhomes in January 2014.
+Because we decided to spend more time on the road, we purchased one of the shorter Fleetwood motorhomes in January 2014.
 With this coach, we can travel in comfort, and still be able squeeze into some of the smaller campsites and off the radar screen places that we like to visit!

 ~ Rob't & Diana